x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/configure-a-moderated-recipient.md

 4. Click **Save**.

-### Use the Exchange Management Shell to configure a moderated recipient
+### Use Exchange Online PowerShell to configure a moderated recipient
 <a name="EMCtoConfigureModeration"> </a>

 Run the following command: